openflighthpc/flight-job-service/api/docs/routes.md

 ## POST - /render/:template_id

 Renders the template against the provided date and saves it to the filesystem.

+The provided keys SHOULD match the `question_ids` associated with the related `template`.
+The following are OPTIONAL reserved keys which have special meanings:

+* `name`: Sets the `name` field on the `script`, and
+* `notes`: Creates the related `notes` resource with the provided text.

+*WARNING:* Reserved keys will not be provided as `answers`, which may create a conflict with `questions_ids`.
+Additional reserved keys maybe added in a minor release, notwithstanding the conflicts they may create.

 Due to the underlining templating engine, this route could fail to render for various reasons including but not limited to:
 1. The client not sending all the required keys, or